 - If submitting a state legal research lesson, there should be a hypothetical included that directs students through the materials covered in the lesson.
 If one lesson already exists for your state, it is encouraged that your hypothetical either feature the same characters and/or situation that the existing lesson already uses.

 - A general outline of points to be covered in the lesson and in what order.
 A sample lesson outline is available in PDF at the bottom of this page.

 - Includes educational background

-Applications should be submitted via email as a single document (with the documents in the above order) in Microsoft Word (.doc or docx) or Rich Text Format (.rtf) document.
-Please send email to Deb Quentel, Director of Curriculum Development & Associate Counsel-CALI (ssmith at cali dot org)
+Submission Guidelines: Applications should be submitted via email as a single document (with the materials in the above order within the single document) in Microsoft Word or Rich Text Format document.
+Please send the email to Sara Smith, Assistant Director of Curriculum Development & Associate Counsel-CALI (ssmith at cali dot org)

-- Email header should ready "LR Proposal - ROUND xx"
+- The email header should ready "LR Proposal - ROUND xx"

-- Please use last name of author(s) in file name of proposal.
+- Please use the last name of the author(s) in the file name of the proposal.
 For example, if your last name is Hanson, you would name the proposal file "HansonProposal.rft"

 - Arkansas Secondary

 - Missouri Secondary